 Annual Reclamation Reports

-Permittees are required to submit annual reclamation reports in compliance with their Mines Act permits and the Health, Safety and Reclamation Code for Mines in British Columbia.
+Permittees are required to submit annual reclamation reports in compliance with their Mines Act permits and the Health, Safety and Reclamation Code for Mines in British Columbia (Code).
 The intent of the Annual Reclamation Report is to provide a summary of all activities conducted on the mine property over the previous year.
 Specifically, the report must outline the following: